hamlet-io/architectural-decision-log/adr/0002-layer-deployments.md

 * Add support for a layer level component like deployment option
 * Refactor existing services to use a similar approach to extensions and apply extensions to layers
+* Extend occurrence support to work at any layer

 ## Decision Outcome

-Chosen option: "Add support for a layer level component like deployment option", because this allows for greater flexibility over the resources we can deploy and aligns with our other deployment processes
+Chosen option: "Extend occurrence support to work at any layer", because this allows for greater flexibility over the resources we can deploy and aligns with our other deployment processes

 ### Positive Consequences

-* Layer level components work in a similar way to our other components
-* We can use placements, providers and plugins to support custom layer deployments
-* Extends the existing account level deployments to work across user defined layers and support
+* Occurrences will be the approach we use for all deployments
+* Opens support for any occurrence features that we have in place already or develop in the future
+* Makes our existing deployment model easier to follow ( our current tiers deployments will belong to the Segment and show that relationship )

 ### Negative Consequences

-* Additional complexity in introducing the state management for these components
+* Complexity in extending the occurrence building process
-* Processing requires additional steps including the creation of an occurrence like structure
-* The concept for the layer deployments will be similar to occurrences but won't be exactly the same
+* May introduce some complexity in managing default and required singleton instances of deployments.
+We can manage this and could potentially be a useful feature

 ## Pros and Cons of the Options